bveina/Rigol-Scope-Snap/readme.md

 activated by checking either:
 * The Live Checkbox in the lower Right.
 * The _Options->Live_ menu item.

-This isn't implemented particularly well, mouse clicks can be lost as a result.
+This isn't implemented in a thread-safe way, mouse clicks can be lost as a result.
 Please be patient and submit bug reports as needed.
 Alternatively only update the screen when you need to using the _Mouse Right Click_.